 - plenty of room for students to move around

 - Moon-Earth-Sun Positions Worksheet, one per student

 Why does the Moon appear different on different nights?
 (Listen to student explanations.
 Have students come to the classroom board and draw the various phases of the Moon that they have observed themselves.
-If students have completed a "Moon Log" as suggested in the associated lesson, Lunar Learning, have a few them might draw on the board some examples from their moon logs.)
+If students have completed a "Moon Log" as suggested in the associated lesson, Lunar Learning: Moon Phases Always on the Move, have a few them might draw on the board some examples from their moon logs.)

 axis: An imaginary line that goes through the north and south poles.

 crescent moon : When only a small lit edge of the Moon can be seen.

 full moon: The phase when the entire lit side of the Moon is visible.